 The final average will be calculated as ((0.3lab average)+(0.7quiz average)).
 The result of this calculation will then be rounded to the fourth decimal place.
-Please note that, after rounding to the fourth decimal place, Dr. Bierman will not round up when assigning a letter grade.
-For example, if a student's final average is 89.9999, this will convert to an A-, not an A.
+Please note that, after rounding to the fourth decimal place, Dr. Curtis will not round up when assigning a letter grade.
+For example, if a student's final average is 89.9999 when rounded to the fourth decimal, this will convert to an A-, not an A.